 Brownie Wise developed the secret sauce behind Tupperware’s sales when she developed its “party plan” marketing system—proving that some products can be sold more effectively when presented at home parties than at a traditional retail store.
 Her tactic influenced the sales method used at a variety of other companies, including Mary Kay Cosmetics.

 You may also like: Best value colleges in America

 Lettie Pate Whitehead was appointed to The Coca-Cola Company's board of directors in 1934, making her one of the first women directors of a major American corporation.
 She held the position for almost two decades.
 She also made generous donations to organizations that support the arts, education, and medicine.

 War photography was no longer only a man’s job after Margaret Bourke-White grabbed her camera and started covering World War II battles and refugee camps.
-The first female war photographer, Bourke-White, shot images for Life Magazine and even survived a torpedo attack.
+The first woman war photographer, Bourke-White shot images for Life Magazine and even survived a torpedo attack.

 Dana L. Ulery